rennnss/apple-sharpener/CLI.md

 ## Troubleshooting

-### Common Issues

-**Application crashes (especially Zoom)**: Fixed in v0.0.3+ with crash-resistant design and improved window detection.

-**Corner radius not applying to specific apps**:
-- Some applications may require a restart after Apple Sharpener installation
-- Run `sharpener -s` to verify Apple Sharpener is enabled
-- Check that the application uses standard titled windows

-**System UI elements affected**:
-- v0.0.3+ intelligently excludes context menus, tooltips, and system overlays
-- If issues persist, please report with your macOS version and affected application

-### General Troubleshooting
 - Run `sharpener -s` to confirm status and radius.
 - Ensure system requirements from the main README are met.